accelerando-consulting/stacx/README.md

-We have found that so many off-the-shelf IoT devices are reliant on closed-platform applications, insecure, or otherwise unsuitable; so we undertook to create our own open platform focusing on interoperability, maintainability and fast prototyping.
+We have found that so many off-the-shelf IoT devices are reliant on closed-platform applications, insecure, or otherwise unsuitable; so we undertook to create our own open platform focusing on interoperability and maintainability.
 This means you can have one app of your choosing to control your smart home, not 30 different apps for each device.

 The devices we have been creating include:

 * Temperature and humidity sensors
 * Motion sensors
 * Door-lock actuators
-* Pest control monitoring
-* Parking sensors
 * Keypad and proximity-card entry stations
-* Gas level monitoring
 * Egress buttons
 * Light controllers
 * Programmable LED string controllers